EstimatedEst. Read Time: 8 minutes

 If the lower back gets an assist from the glutes, it will help you get strong and remain strong in your pursuit of building bigger muscles safely.

-Below I’m giving you a complete workout to strengthen the muscles of the lower back with help from the glutes.
+Below I’m giving you a complete workout routine to strengthen the muscles of the lower back with help from the gluteus maximus.
 You can do this entire bodyweight back routine in just a few minutes with no equipment at all.

 The best part about this is that it will work if you are already prone to low back pain.
-And even if you’ve never had any back problems (YET!) it will help you keep it that way.
+And even if you’ve never had any back problems (YET!) it will help you keep it that way and improve athletic movements.
 The best workout for lower back pain is the one that helps you prevent it in the first place!

 LOWER BACK WORKOUT AT HOME

-The lumbar spine is meant to be a stable area that is less susceptible to injury and able to hold up to the rigors of heavier lifting and training.
+The lumbar spine is meant to be a stable area that is less susceptible to injury and muscle strains and able to hold up to the rigors of heavier lifting and strenuous training.

-It’s a lot more likely you’re going to fit in exercises to build the lower back if you can do them anywhere, anytime.
+It’s a lot more likely you’re going to fit in a series of movements to build the lower back if you can do them anywhere, anytime.
 Do this short lower back workout regularly to help with building strength and lower back injury prevention.

 1.)
 FROG GLUTE BRIDGE – 10 REPS (HOLD EACH FOR 5 SECONDS)